caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 ^^^^^^^^^^^^^^

 This worker sets the name of the files to be processed and whether any conversion to .MS format is necessary.
-It can also virtually concatenate several .MS files together.

 :ref:`obsconf`
 ^^^^^^^^^^^^^^

 This worker collects basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
 The worker can also extract this information automatically from the .MS metadata.

-Finally, it can create a primary beam image cube on a user-defined pixel- and frequency grid.
+:ref:`transform`
+^^^^^^^^^^^^^^^^

+This worker splits the calibrators (in preparation for cross-calibration) or the targets (in preparation for imaging) to new .MS files.
+Time and frequency averaging is available, as well as phase rotation to a new phase centre.
+Crosscalibration can be applied on the fly while splitting.

 :ref:`prep`
 ^^^^^^^^^^^

 This worker prepares the data for calibration and imaging.
-For example, it can recalculate UVW coordinates, add a BITFLAG column to the input .MS files, or add spectral weights based on Tsys measurements.
+For example, it can recalculate UVW coordinates, add spectral weights based on Tsys measurements, and flag a "legacy" flag version.

 :ref:`flag`
 ^^^^^^^^^^^

 This worker flags the data and returns statistics on the flags.
-As all other workers, it can be run multiple times within a single Caracal run as explained at :ref:`configfile` (though this feature is not necessarily useful for many other workers).
+As all other workers, it can be run multiple times within a single Caracal run as explained at :ref:`configfile` (though this feature is not necessarily useful for all workers).
 It can flag data based on, e.g., channel-, antenna- and time selection, or using automated algorithms that run on autocorrelations (to catch antennas with clear problems) or crosscorrelations.
+It can also unflag all data.

 :ref:`crosscal`
 ^^^^^^^^^^^^^^^

 This worker cross-calibrates the data.
+Users can design their own calibration strategy including delay, bandpass, gains and flux scale calibration, self-calibration of the secondary, and flagging.
-Users can calibrate delays, bandpass, gains and flux scale.
-The calibration can be applied to the calibrators' visibilities (for later inspection) and to the target.
-Numerous parameters are available for users to decide how to calibrate.
-Flagging based on closure errors is available in this worker.
+The calibration is applied to the calibrators' visibilities for later inspection.
+Numerous settings are available for users to decide how to calibrate.
+Gain plots are produced.

 :ref:`polcal`
 ^^^^^^^^^^^^^

-TBD
+NOT AVAILABLE.
+This worker is still experimental and we do not recommend that  users run it.

 :ref:`inspect`
 ^^^^^^^^^^^^^^

-This worker produces diagnostic plots based on the calibrated calibrators' visibilities.

-:ref:`transform`
-^^^^^^^^^^^^^^^^

-This worker creates new .MS files which contain the targets' calibrated visibilities only.
-Time and frequency averaging is available, as well as phase rotation to a new phase centre.
-Crosscalibration can be applied on the fly while splitting.
+This worker plot the visibilities for diagnostic purpose.
+Several different kinds of plots can be made.

 :ref:`mask`
 ^^^^^^^^^^^

-This worker creates an a-priori clean mask based on NVSS or SUMSS catalogues, to be used during the continuum imaging/self-calibration loop.
+This worker creates an a-priori clean mask based on NVSS or SUMSS, to be used during the continuum imaging/self-calibration loop.
 It can also merge the resulting mask with a mask based on an existing image.